mdjustin/High-Low-Expo/README.md

 Video Installation Instructions : {Coming soon}

-1. To install this scrip, place the high_low_expo.py file within your Maya's script directory.
+1. To install this script, place the high_low_expo.py file within your Maya's script directory.
 2. Inside maya, create a new shelf button set to python with the script :
 ```
   from high_low_expo import HighLowDialog